knutzk/ml-workshop/README.md

 Our recommended way to install python on your private computers is through the anaconda suite and/or through virtual environments.
-If these terms don't mean anything to you, or if you are not sure what to do, please check out the detailed [installation instructions](INSTALLATION.md).
-In these instructions, we give a step-by-step guidance how to install the _anaconda_ package management system on your computer.
+If these terms don't mean anything to you, or if you are not sure what to do, please check out the detailed [anaconda installation instructions](INSTALLATION.md).
+There we give a step-by-step guidance how to install the _anaconda_ package management system on your computer.

+The following steps assume that you have anaconda installed on your computer.

 If you have a python installation already, you can of course follow your own best practice for installing the necessary packages.
 There is also a brief